Welcome to Practice Court.

 By the end of Practice Court, students have not only transformed their analytical skills, strategic thinking and methods of persuasive delivery (all essential to quality lawyering), but they are far more than what they were six months earlier.
 They are truly ready to step out as lawyers.
 Having come through the fire, they begin their careers with a unique combination of:

 Through the depth of the experience, most students find they can do things they never thought they could do.
-Having been tested in the premier Practice Court in the nation, they emerge honed and ready, steeled for whatever the situation they are presented.
+Having been tested in the premier Practice Court in the nation, they emerge honed and ready, steeled for whatever situation presents itself.

 To stand comfortably before a judge, address a jury, examine a witness, and argue successfully in a court of law under the pressures that accompany a critical case, requires having been there, and having done that.
 Baylor Lawyers not only know what to expect when they walk into court on behalf of their first clients, they also know how to present themselves as seasoned attorneys.